PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 For some reason, Billy Martin, one of baseball’s fiercest managers, showed up in Redlands sometime in the early 1980s (Photo by Wikipedia Commons).

-It was Vida Blue against Ron Guidry.
+That day, it was Vida Blue pitching against Ron Guidry.

-Vida Blue, he told reporters, looked sharp and strong.
+Blue, he told reporters, looked sharp and strong.

 I won’t ever forget how he looked right at me, saying, “Something I can do for you, son?”

 In all honesty, I had a couple questions for him.
 I’d hesitated to ask.
 After all, I was a nobody.
+I wasn’t covering this game.

 “That play (Graig) Nettles made in the ninth, the double play,” I said, “was unbelievable.
 Went to his left.
 Sort of a semi dive.
 That bailed Lyle out of a tough spot.”

-Double play, ending the threat.
+Double play, ending that threat.

 There were a couple other plays I wanted to ask about, but I didn’t want to press my luck.

 Martin took those questions on with a full head of steam.
-Those N.Y. reporters ready to depart instead hung around.
+Those N.Y. reporters, ready to depart, instead hung around.
 On Nettles and Munson, Martin rhapsodized about how “this game wouldn’t have been won without those plays.
 Big keys to the game.”

 Was I done?
 He wanted to know.
 Yeah, I said.